AND SO I TOOK THEIR EYE

 Guided by the ancient creed of "an eye for an eye," And So I Took Their Eye is a gripping collection of interlinked stories exploring what happens when justice is taken into your own hands—and ultimately, what it means to be human.
 It examines abuses of power in a world fractured by inequalities.
 As these characters confront these brutal truths, morality blurs, forcing them to question the meaning of belonging and the lengths they’ll go to carve out their place in an unforgiving world.

-The ways in which the stories intertwine add an additional level of intrigue to an already compelling cast of characters.
 A thoughtful collection that situates engaging characters in an array of distinctive settings.

 — Kirkus Review